Qihoo360/evpp/readme.md

 evpp
 ---

-`evpp` is a modern C++ network library for developing high performance network servers in TCP/UDP/HTTP protocols.
+`evpp` is a modern C++ network library for developing high performance network services in TCP/UDP/HTTP protocols.
 `evpp` provides a TCP Server to support multi-threaded nonblocking server and also a HTTP, UDP Server to support http and udp prococol.

 # Features